 Welcome to SWO

-Sufi Women Organization (SWO) was founded by Dr. Nahid Angha, and established in 1993 under the auspices of the International Association of Sufism, the only Sufi organization recognized as a United Nations NGO/DGC.
+Sufi Women Organization (SWO) was founded by Dr. Nahid Angha, and established in 1993 under the auspices of the International Association of Sufism—the only Sufi organization recognized as a United Nations NGO/DGC.
 As a forum of all women, across all backgrounds and faith traditions, SWO has been tremendously successful in gathering and supporting women from diverse backgrounds who share dedication to the protection and advancement of human rights.
-SWO contributes to many international organizations, including through its own grantmaking initiative, Women’s Wisdom Women in Action Service Appreciation Grants.
-SWO Membership is open to people of all genders, who support human rights and dignity for all people, especially the women and children of the world.
+Through its programs and partnerships, SWO contributes to many international organizations, including through its own grantmaking initiative: Women’s Wisdom Women in Action Service Appreciation Grants.
+Membership in SWO is open to people of all genders who share a commitment to human rights and dignity for all ,especially the women and children of the world.
 Our members include students, teachers, mothers, fathers, grandparents, therapists, aid workers, professionals, physicians, social workers, community activists, and more.
-Read Dr. Angha’s Message from the Founder, and article “Women in Islam,” as well as SWO’s Code of Ethics and Open Letter to World Leaders.
+To learn more, we invite you to read Dr. Angha’s Message from the Founder, and article “Women in Islam,” as well as SWO’s Code of Ethics and Open Letter to World Leaders.

 * Read the Sufi Women Organization’s 2024 Message from the Founder.